pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

    .. method:: Page._getContents()

-      Return a list of XREF numbers of ``/Contents`` objects belongig to the page.
-The length of this list will always be at least one.
+      Return a list of xref numbers of ``/Contents`` objects belongig to the page.
+The length of this list will always be at least one (otherwise the PDF is damaged).

       :rtype: list
-      :returns: a list of XREF integers.
+      :returns: a list of xref integers.

-      Each page has one or more associated contents objects (streams) which contain PDF operator syntax describing what appears where on the page (like text or images, etc. See the :ref:`AdobeManual`, chapter "Operator Summary", page 985).
-This function only enumerates the XREF number(s) of such objects.
+      Each page has one or more associated contents objects (streams) which contain PDF some operator syntax describing what appears where on the page (like text or images, etc. See the :ref:`AdobeManual`, chapter "Operator Summary", page 985).
+This function only enumerates the number(s) of such objects.
 To get the actual stream source, use function :meth:`Document._getXrefStream` with one of the numbers in this list.
 Use :meth:`Document._updateStream` to replace the content [#f1]_ [#f2]_.

 -----